 WHAT IS A DIAMOND GRADING REPORT?
 A diamond grading report or certificate is a certificate issued by an independent gemological laboratory attesting to the characteristics of a specific diamond.
 Diamond Grading Reports confirm that a specific diamond has been examined by trained and experienced diamond graders who, using gemological instruments, have determined that the diamond contains the characteristics as stated in the certificate.

-- Diamond shape – for example, emerald, round, square, pear, oval
+- Diamond shape - of or example, emerald, round, square, pear, oval

 - Weight - weight is rounded to one-hundredth of a carat.
 One carat is the equivalent of 1/5 of a gram

 - Proportions - depth percentage and table percentage are measured.

 - Depth is a reference to the percent of the depth of the diamond, measured from table to culet, relative to the width of the diamond.

 - The table is a reference to the proportion of the table (top flat part of the diamond) relative to the diamonds average width.

 Girdle - reference to the thickness of the dividing line between the top and bottom parts of the diamond.